talkvegantome/talkvegan-hugo/content/english/anti-vegan/no-food-is-fully-vegan.md

 > Veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.
 > - [The Vegan Society - Definition of Veganism](https://www.vegansociety.com/go-vegan/definition-veganism)

+The claim that ‘veganism is logically impossible' misrepresents the nature of veganism.
+As with any moral standpoint perfection is not expected.
+Rather, vegans strive toward the ideal of a world without exploitation and cruelty, however, it is necessary to recognise that it is nearly impossible to exist without cruelty to animals or people while still participating in a 21st century society, and to forgive ourselves for the things we cannot avoid.

+To exist, as far as is possible and practicable*, without exploitation of, or cruelty to, animals is both logical and possible.

 #### * What does *possible and practicable* mean?

 This is not an excuse to have a steak when there isn't a vegan option at the restaurant.
 Eating a boring salad is a very minor discomfort by comparison with the horrors that animals face in slaughterhouses.